v-finance/camelot/doc/sphinx/source/advanced/permissions.rst

 this function can then be used if you build the Admin classes for your application :

+ * set the *editable* field attribute to a function that only returns Thrue when the current authentication requires editing of fields

  * in the ApplicationAdmin.get_sections method, to hide/show
    sections depending on the logged in user